Regulations foreign materials

 Metal:

-Our consumers can choke/suffocate on small metal particles.
+Our consumers can choke/suffocate on small particles.
 To prevent this, several safeguards are in place (see ).

 Loose components: